Course Outline

 Format:

-You will create a recording of an original song individually or as a group that demonstrates an applied knowledge of specific historical production and songwriting practice.
-This recording will implement technical knowledge of relevant historical production and songwriting practice to create a sound recording.
-You will outline your contribution to the songwriting and production choices detailing your approaches as social and cultural acts in a 500-word brief.
+You will use critical listening to analyse a particular production approach and create a recording of an original song individually, or as a group, that demonstrates this production approach and applied knowledge of specific historical production and songwriting practice.
+This recording will implement technical knowledge of relevant historical production and songwriting practice to create a new sound recording.
+You will outline your contribution to the songwriting and production choices, detailing your approaches as social and cultural acts in a 1500-word reflection.

 Criteria: